spader7/obsidian-git-sync/föreläsningar/Readonly and Const.md

 - Readonly
-  - Value is set only once, when the instance is created.
+  - Value is set only once, when the instance is created. readonly variables are usually in ALL CAPS readonly evaluates during runtime, but only allows the value or instance to be set once.
-		Readonly variables are usually in ALL CAPS
+		- can be static or non-static
 - const
   - value is set only once, when the program is compiled. it is a constant cont variables are usually in ALL CAPS